Use these tricks to get mortgage lenders to compete

 “This is your best shot at getting the best available rate,” says Brian Martucci, a mortgage expert with Money Crashers.

-Believe it or not, it’s even possible to pit lenders against one another and get a lower rate.
+Believe it or not, it’s even possible to pit mortgage brokers and lenders against one another and get the best mortgage rate.

-“$2f you have two or more lenders battling it out for your business, one will almost always be willing to make less money than the others.” –Grant Moon, CEO, Home Captain
+“If you have two or more lenders battling it out for your business, one will almost always be willing to make less money than the others.” —Grant Moon, CEO, Home Captan

 “Lenders compete by offering different rates and fees,” says Grant Moon, CEO of Home Captain.